-While we’re on the subject of salt water, might as well go ahead and cover halibut fishing.
 Halibut are available from the time we open the lodge in mid May through the end of September.
-On a guided excursion, you’re allowed to keep one Halibut over a certain size limit, this last year it was 32 inches, and one halibut below that size.
-Your seasonal limit is four fish.
+On a guided excursion, you’re allowed to keep one Halibut any size and one under 28 inches.
+This year there is no seasonal limit for retention of halibut.
 I don’t guess there’s really a peak time to fish for halibut, though playing the tides for smaller water exchanges (and we try to navigate this for you when we book your trip) can be helpful.
 The fish do move out a little ways in September and the weather can be a little sketchy, making a successful saltwater trip more of a challenge.
 After July 1, on a Multi Species trip you could also target Lingcod, another tasty white flesh fish that’s about as ugly as anything you have ever caught.
-They happen to be my kids favorite.
-We also target Sea Bass on the multi species trip and generally get easy limits of Rockfish and occasional Yellow Eye.
-No doubt about it, a multi species saltwater trip is the fastest way to make a heavy fish box.
+They happen to be my kids’ favorites.
+We also target Rock Fish on the multi species trip and generally get easy limits of Sea Bass and occasional Yellow Eye.
+Add the potential for King or Silver salmon and it is easy to see why a multi species saltwater trip is the fastest way to make a heavy fish box.

 In recent years, management decisions have resulted in less available charter captains.
 Boats are only allowed to take one trip daily.
 They’ve taken away all Wednesdays and some Tuesdays each season for guided anglers to fish with charter boat captains for halibut.
 This has created a supply demand issue with the resource.
 At times, especially if booking late in the year it may be difficult or impossible to obtain seats on a halibut or saltwater trip.

 - Two fish daily bag limit: Charter vessel anglers may catch and retain two halibut per day.